Abu Trica’s Two Alleged Accomplices Freed After State Officially Dropped All Charges Against Them

 On Thursday, January 15, reports emerged that the charges against Abu Trica’s accomplices had officially been dropped.

-A notice of withdrawal from the prosecution, dated January 14, 2026, and issued from the Office of the Attorney-General in Accra, said the decision was taken pursuant to Section 59 of the Criminal and Other Offences (Procedure) Act, 1960 (Act 30).
+A notice of withdrawal from the prosecution, dated January 14, 2026, and issued by the Office of the Attorney-General in Accra, said the decision was taken pursuant to Section 59 of the Criminal and Other Offences (Procedure) Act, 1960 (Act 30).

 It was filed at the Gbese District Court on January 15, indicating Abu Trica’s accomplices had finally been granted their freedom.